MicrosoftDocs/entra-docs/docs/external-id/customers/sample-native-authentication-android-sample-app-call-web-api.md

 ---
-title: Call web API in Android sample app
+title: Call a web API in a sample Android mobile app
 description: Learn how to call web API in Android sample app.

 author: henrymbuguakiarie